Rammurthy5/algos/BINARYTREE.md

-A binary tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child.
+A binary tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child. it uses Linked List underneath. the difference is LL is linear(sequential) and Trees are hierarchical. memory is dynamically allocated unlike array (which is initialized with a fixed size for the continous block of memory for Fast random access O(1) access time using an index).

 ## types
 Full Binary Tree: Every node other than the leaves has two children.